mHemaAP/ERAv1_S5/README.md

 ### 1. model.py

 This file provides the neural network model architecture for image classification.
 This file consists of 2 classes - 'Net' and 'Net2".
 Both these are subclasses of `torch.nn.Module` and consists of several convolution and fully connected layers.
 The `forward` method implements the forward pass of the model, and the `summary` method provides a summary of the model's architecture.
+The following shows model summary for 'Net' architecture.

 ```
 ============================================================================================================================================